 Sitting can freeze your hips into a folded position.
 Your hip flexors tighten and physically shorten over time.
 Blood flow is restricted, leading to stiff, dry joints.
 It feels exactly like cement setting inside you.
 We often ignore this until moving becomes painful.
 Your body craves natural movement to stay fluid.

 Tight hips wreak havoc on your lower back.
 Short muscles pull your pelvis forward into a tilt.
 This drags on your lumbar spine all day long.
 Pain usually signals that your foundation is weak.
 Releasing the hips is vital for a healthy spine.
 You must address the root cause today.
+To fully address this pain, combine your hip work with these yoga poses to improve back flexibility.

 Before You Start What You Need and Safety Tips